palantir/eclipse-typescript/README.md

     grunt
     mvn install

+### Debugging
+* Run `grunt` (the first time and each time there are TypeScript changes)
+* Right-click on the TypeScript project and select Debug As -> Eclipse Application

 ### Contributing
 * Ensure there are no warnings/errors in Eclipse (with Checkstyle and FindBugs installed)
 * Ensure the Grunt and Maven builds succeed